RalphIrons/crazyflie-pid-int/README.md

 # crazyflie-pid-int
 Trying different techniques for approximating the integral term of the crazyflie quadcopter's pid controller

-I would like to compare the currently implemented rectangle rule integration technique with the trapezoid rule and Simpson's rule, with respect to their effects on logged motor thrust and accelerometer data.
+I would like to compare the currently implemented rectangle rule integration technique with the trapezoid rule and Simpson's rule, with respect to their effects on a pilot's ability to hover the crazyflie.

-Proposed test set up: suspend crazyflie between two supports using string through built-in expansion holes.
-Crazyflie rotates only around pitch axis (y axis?).
-Log data on all motors and accelerometer data on axes x and z.
-With crazyflie flying level at 60% thrust, lift rear end up until vertical, then release.
-Do this a total of 4 times.
-Recharge crazyflie.
-Flash firmware implementing a new integration technique, then repeat test.
+Proposed test set up: Double blind test with 19 pilots attempting to hover 3 crazyflie quadcopters for a 15 second period.
+Pilots select the copter which seemed easiest to hover.
+Pilots do not know which integration technique is being tested, and assistants setting up the copters do not know, either.
+The experiment is repreated 3 times, with the integration techniques being switched from copter to copter, to contol for hardware differences.
+A Chi-squared test will test the null hypothesis that there is no difference in pilot preference.